Home Compare DB1.DE vs VATN.SW

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-Profitability still does most of the heavy lifting in this comparison.
-The overall score gap is 17 points in favour of Deutsche Börse AG.
+Most of the lead runs through profitability, while growth helps make the separation broader.
+The overall score gap is 18 points in favour of Deutsche Börse AG.

 These two companies are linked by measured long-term financial trajectory similarity within the selected peer universe.